MPaluxch/Multidimensional-Data-Analysis/README.md

 ## -- Step 2) Aggregations were made with Python and SQL --

+Data aggregations:
+ - TOP 5 most frequently purchased car brands in a specific country
+ - TOP 3 most popular models in these brands
+ - Counter and ranking for these models

 ## -- Step 3) Basic Machine Learning (Regression Algorithms) --
   - Linear Regression
   - Random Forest